Originally published in July 2019. Last updated on May 7, 2025.

-Knowing how to price window cleaning jobs gives your business the best opportunity to win bids, maximize profit and continue to grow.
+Knowing how to price window cleaning gives your business the best opportunity to win bids, maximize profit, and continue to grow.

 There are a lot of things to consider, but once you have your formula down, it becomes second nature.

 If you’re just starting out, our advice is to keep it simple.
-Use the window cleaning prices below as a starting off point, and then follow our formula to learn how to price window cleaning jobs consistently.
+Use this window cleaning pricing guide as a starting point and then follow our formula to learn how to price more profitable jobs

 Average price of window cleaning

-Understanding the average price of window cleaning will help you make key pricing decisions for your own business that will keep you competitive for potential customers.
+Understanding the average price of window cleaning will help you make decisions that will keep you competitive.

-The average price of window cleaning varies depending on the contracting business, but it is either by hour or by number of windows.
+The average price of window cleaning varies depending on the contracting business, but you’ll typically charge either by hour or by number of windows.

 READ MORE: Window cleaning industry statistics